Ueva/OfficeWorld/README.md

 # OfficeWorld

- Gridworlds on steroids - a highly-customisable, procedurally-generated office environment for reinforcement learning agents.
+ Gridworlds on steroids - a highly-customisable, procedurally-generated office environment for reinforcement learning.